-Noise reduction strives to diminish the amount of noise pollution in a given area by breaking, blocking, absorbing or isolating unwanted infiltrating sound waves.
-Weakening sound wave energy levels and suppressing echoes, reverberations, resonances and reflections are effective manners of lessening noise pollution.
+Noise reduction strives to diminish the amount of noise pollution in a given area by breaking, blocking, absorbing, or isolating unwanted infiltrating sound waves.
+Weakening sound wave energy levels and suppressing echoes, reverberations, resonances, and reflections are effective manners of lessening noise pollution.

 Noise pollution is becoming an increasingly serious issue in much of the modern and industrialized world as increased mechanization often leads to excessive noise produced by motors and manufacturing centers.
-Hearing problems, circulatory issues, difficulty sleeping and irritability are just a few symptoms of overexposure to noise.
-Noise reduction techniques are used in many applications to avoid these harmful.
-These techniques can be as simple as thick walls and acoustic curtains, or as complex as anechoic chambers.
-Federal regulations limit acceptable noise levels in work environments, schools, offices, airports and other public buildings.
+Hearing problems, circulatory issues, difficulty sleeping, and irritability are just a few symptoms of overexposure to noise.
+Noise reduction materials are used in many applications to avoid these harmful effects.
+These materials can be as simple as thick walls and acoustic curtains or as complex as anechoic chambers.
+Federal regulations limit acceptable noise levels in work environments, schools, offices, airports, and other public buildings.

-Soundboards, acoustic curtains, sound barriers, acoustic baffles and other items are easily installed and can be very cost efficient.
+Soundboards, acoustic curtains, sound barriers, acoustic baffles, and other items are easily installed and can be very cost efficient.
 No matter the device used, materials play an integral role in noise reduction.
-Sound reduction indexes can help to determine the level of sound insulation provided by a given structure while noise reduction coefficients show the sound absorption levels of an acoustic material.
-Coefficients are measured at set frequencies allowing materials to be fitted to the specific noise conditions of a space.
+Sound reduction indexes can help to determine the level of sound insulation provided by a given structure, while noise reduction coefficients show the sound absorption levels of an acoustic material.
+Coefficients are measured at set frequencies, allowing materials to be fitted to the specific noise conditions of a space.

 These materials are commonly used in noise reduction:

 - Rock Wool